jd1123/adproxy/README.md

-# Ad Proxy in Go for Xfinity
+# Ad Proxy

-This is a program to block ads for the Xfninity app on the iPad.
-It uses an HTTP and CONNECT proxy to filter adserver requests.
-It also blocks analytics requests from the app.
-I don't know what these are but they can't be good.
+This is the code and setup scripts to turn your Raspberry pi into a hardware adblocker.
+Connect to the AP and it blocks all ads according to the filtes you set

 ## How did I do it?